Frontend CORS Solutions

 Advantages

-- ✅ Auto Mapping: CLI automatically handles domain mapping and HTTPS
+- ✅ Auto mapping: CLI automatically handles domain mapping and HTTPS

-- ✅ Whitelist Configured:
+- ✅ Whitelist configured:

 Notes

-- Need to log in to Lovrabet platform to use
+- Need to log in to Lovrabet platform to use the

 dev.lovrabet.comdomain - If accessing non-